mirror/dd-wrt/src/router/rsync/rsync.1.md

 Using rsync in this way is the same as using it with a remote shell except
 that:

-- you either use a double colon :: instead of a single colon to separate the hostname from the path, or you use an rsync:// URL.
+- Use either double-colon syntax or rsync:// URL syntax instead of the single-colon (remote shell) syntax.
-- the first word of the "path" is actually a module name.
+- The first element of the "path" is actually a module name.
+- Additional remote source args can use an abbreviated syntax that omits the hostname and/or the module name, as discussed in [ADVANCED USAGE](#).
-- the remote daemon may print a message of the day when you connect.
+- The remote daemon may print a "message of the day" when you connect.
-- if you specify no path name on the remote daemon then the list of accessible paths on the daemon will be shown.
+- If you specify only the host (with no module or path) then a list of accessible modules on the daemon is output.
-- if you specify no local destination then a listing of the specified files on the remote daemon is provided.
+- If you specify a remote source path but no destination, a listing of the matching files on the remote daemon is output.
-- you must not specify the [`--rsh`](#opt) (`-e`) option (since that overrides the daemon connection to use ssh -- see [USING RSYNC-DAEMON FEATURES VIA A REMOTE-SHELL CONNECTION](#) below).
+- The [`--rsh`](#opt) (`-e`) option must be omitted to avoid changing the connection style from using a socket connection to [USING RSYNC-DAEMON FEATURES VIA A REMOTE-SHELL CONNECTION](#).

 An example that copies all the files in a remote module named "src":